A Trip Down

 Memory Lane Rodeo Drive

-I recently began a short walk down Memory Lane, or in my case, down our home street for the past 40 years, Rodeo Drive.
+A New Year often brings reflections and thoughts of the past.
+I recently began a short walk down Memory Lane, or in my case, down our home street for the past 40 years, Rodeo Drive in Beverly Hills, California.
 I recounted some of the things I learned along the way from various key people in my life, and then began a conversation about market trends.
 Now I would like to expand that discussion in an effort to transfer the lessons I learned to those I exist to serve—the loyal clients of Galerie Michael.
 While it has taken me five decades to accumulate this knowledge, I will attempt to be briefer here!

 By their very definition, cycles are trends that move up and down over some period of time.
 Sometimes the trendlines are upward, and sometimes they are downward.
 As a successful dealer and gallerist, I feel it is imperative to share my insights and observations of the current market.
 I have dozens, perhaps hundreds, of people who helped shape me—in both knowledge and experience.
 They were scholars, museum curators, art runners, auction houses, other dealers, as well as great collectors and conservators.
 Many were a positive influence, though certainly not all.
 Some of the strongest lessons I learned were things I promised I would never replicate.
 The art world has its share of scoundrels and outliers working in the periphery and shadows.